 On this dayOct 30, 1967

-Dr. Martin Luther King Jr. & Rev. Ralph Abernathy Jailed in Birmingham
+Dr. Martin Luther King Jr. and Rev. Ralph Abernathy Jailed in Birmingham

 In April 1963, a series of civil rights protests occurred in Birmingham, Alabama, to challenge segregation in Birmingham's public accommodations.
 Pro-segregation white residents and local police, led by the city's notorious public safety commissioner, Bull Connor, responded to the protests with violence and legal suppression.

 On April 10, 1963, a state judge granted city officials an injunction banning all anti-segregation protest activity in the city of Birmingham.
 Dr. Martin Luther King Jr. and Rev. Ralph Abernathy chose to lead a march in defiance of the injunction and were arrested on April 12, 1963.
 Dr. King spent eight days in jail before being released on bail, and during that time wrote his famed “Letter from Birmingham Jail."

 Dr. King and Rev. Abernathy were still prosecuted after posting bail, and on April 26, 1963, they were convicted of contempt of court.
 Dr. King and Rev. Abernathy unsuccessfully appealed and, on October 30, 1967, returned to Birmingham to each serve five-day jail sentences.
 Dozens of supporters protested outside of Birmingham's jail for the duration of their incarceration.